Apple and Google’s tough new location privacy controls are working

 - A Google spokesman tells Fast Company that when Android users have the option to only share location data when they’re actively using an app, they choose that option about half the time.

-- A recent survey by the mobile analytics firm Herow found that about a third of Americans typically refuse an app’s request for location data, and another third said it depends on the use.
-In other words, app makers can at best aspire to a 66% opt-in rate for location sharing.

-- As Digiday reported last week, apps are now seeing opt-in rates under 50% for collecting location data when they’re not in use according to Benoit Grouchko, CEO of the ad tech business Teemo.
+- As Digiday reported last week, apps are now seeing opt-in rates under 50% for collecting location data when they’re not in use, according to Benoit Grouchko, CEO of the ad tech business Teemo.

 None of this means that location tracking is going away, but with more people opting out of sharing their precise location with apps, advertisers now have to make do with less accurate information.
 That in turn could make them rethink overly invasive tracking in the first place.